 In 2001, the GCC decided to establish a common currency by 2010 with a view to deepening economic integration.
 The GCC monetary union is expected to improve the efficiency of financial services, lower transaction costs and increase transparency in the prices of goods and services.
 In December 2008, finance ministers of the GCC member states (other than Oman) signed an agreement establishing the framework of the monetary union.
-The agreement also provides for the establishment of a monetary council, which will finalize the details of the monetary union and is expected to be converted eventually into a central bank for the GCC.
+The agreement also provides for the establishment of a monetary council, which will finalize the details of the monetary union and is expected to be converted eventually into a GCC central bank.
 The agreement must be ratified by each member state in order for it to take effect.
-This ratification is expected to occur by the end of 2009.
-The GCC also expects to determine the eventual location of the central bank by mid-2009.
+Currently, four of the six GCC members have signed the accord to join the monetary union - Qatar, Kuwait, Saudi Arabia and Bahrain - while the United Arab Emirates and Oman have decided not to join.
+In May 2009, the GCC members that plan to join the monetary union decided that Riyadh would be home to the new GCC monetary council, a precursor to a GCC central bank.
 The official GCC position remains that 2010 is the target date for the adoption of a single currency.
 While Qatar remains committed to the adoption of a single currency, it has been reported that the original GCC target date of 2010 may be extended by the GCC.
+In October 2009, Kuwait's Ministry of Finance called for a delay of the GCC monetary union.